bairuboinaramadevi/DeepFence/CLOUD_RUN_DEPLOYMENT.md

 🚀🛡️ Running DeepFence on Google Cloud Run
 Google Cloud Run is a fully managed serverless platform that allows you to deploy containerized applications easily.
-Here's a visually enhanced guide to help you deploy DeepFence Cloud Scanner on Cloud Run using the gcloud CLI.
+Here’s a visually enhanced, step-by-step guide to deploying DeepFence Cloud Scanner on Cloud Run using the gcloud CLI.

 ✅ Prerequisites
 🏦 Google Cloud Account
 Billing must be enabled
 👉 Create GCP Account

 💻 Google Cloud SDK (gcloud CLI)
 Required for deploying via CLI
 👉 Install gcloud

 🐳 Docker (Optional if not using pre-built image)
 👉 Install Docker

 🔑 DeepFence API Key & Console URL
 Required for configuring scan credentials

 🛠️ Deployment Methods